Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Stacks of expanded degenerations and pairs

-Apply the $X(k)$-construction as above with respect to this locally simple degeneration, and let $Y(k):=Y(1)(k-1)_{\deg}$, where we put the subscript ``$\deg$" to distinguish the difference.
+Apply the $X(k)$-construction as above with respect to this locally simple degeneration, and let $Y(k):=Y(1)(k-1)_{\deg}$, where we put the subscript ``$\deg$" to indicate it's the same construction as above, rather than the ``$Y(k)$" construction we are defining for locally smooth pairs.
 Here we choose $Y$ to be the ``--" piece and $\Delta$ to be the ``+" piece.
 We have the projection $\pi: Y(k)\rar \A^k$, and contraction map $p: Y(k)\rar Y(1)\rar Y$, which is the composition of the contraction in the degeneration case and the blow-up.
-Let $D(k)\subset Y(k)$ be the proper transform of $D\subset Y$.
+Let $D(k)\subset Y(k)$ be the base change of $D(1)$ in the diagram (\ref{sqk}), which is isomorphic to $D\times \A^k$ since $D(1)$ does not intersect the singular divisor in the central fiber.
 Then $(Y(k),D(k))$ forms a locally smooth pair.

 \begin{defn} We have constructed the family $\pi:Y(k)\rightarrow \A^k$, with contraction map $p:Y(k)\rightarrow Y$, and the locally smooth divisor $D(k)\subset Y(k)$.
 We call $\pi: Y(k)\rightarrow \A^k$ the \emph{standard family of length-$k$ expanded pairs}, with respect to $(Y,D)$. $D(k)\subset Y(k)$ is called the \emph{distinguished divisor}. \end{defn}